 Dry your portafilter

-Upgrade your mill
+Upgrade your grinding machine

-15 bars is a lot of pressure, and this pressure can gauge a hole right through the puck of coffee, which causes terrible channelling.
+15 bars is a lot of pressure, and this pressure can gauge a hole right through the puck of coffee, which triggers terrible channelling.
 Most of these machines are awful when it comes to temperature stability too, which enhances this problem.

-So I would suggest considering upgrading to at least something like the new Gaggia classic pro, or a used older Gaggia classic, or the sage bambino plus – paired with either the Sage smart coffee mill pro, Iberital MC2 or Lelit Fred, unless you can afford to spend a little bit more, in which case something along the lines of the Eureka Mignon Specialita, an ex commercial Mazzer super jolly modded to be single doser & zero retention – or the Niche Zero.
+So I would suggest considering upgrading to at least something like the new Gaggia classic pro, or a used older Gaggia classic, or the sage bambino plus – paired with either the Sage smart grinder pro, Iberital MC2 or Lelit Fred, unless you can afford to spend a little more, in which case something along the lines of the Eureka Mignon Specialita, an ex commercial Mazzer super jolly modded to be single doser & zero retention – or the Niche Zero.

 Likewise see: